-As at 31 May 2009, current assets amounted to approximately HK\$29.97 million, a decrease of HK\$14.53 million compared to the corresponding previous year.
-This was due mainly to a decrease in inventories of HK\$13.42 million, offset by the increase in trade receivables by HK\$1.19 million.
-The decrease in inventories was due to a write-off of approximately HK\$3.83 million caused by a fire during the year, the improvements in inventory management under the production out-sourcing policy and less work-in-progress as more projects were completed towards the financial year end.
-Trade receivables increased in line with the increase in turnover.
+As at 31 May 2010, current assets amounted to approximately HK\$29.40 million, a decrease of HK\$0.58 million compared to the corresponding previous year.
+This was due mainly to a decrease in inventories of HK\$0.93 million and prepayments, deposits and other receivables of HK\$1.28 million, offset by the increase in cash and bank balances by HK\$2.10 million.
+The decrease in inventories was due to the improvements in inventory management under the production outsourcing policy and less work-in-progress as more projects were completed towards the financial year end.
+The decrease in prepayments, deposits and other receivables was due mainly to the receipt in the current vear of the insurance claim receivable in respect of the loss from the fire broke out at the Group's Tai Po plant in August 2008, which was taken up in the previous corresponding year.